reddit/devvit/devvit-docs/docs/playtest.md

-# Playtest your app
+# Playtest

-Test your app while it's still in development.
+Playtest lets your test your app while it's still in development.
 Playtest installs your app to a test subreddit and uploads a new version whenever you save changes to your app code.
 You can see your app changes and logs in real time using real data.

-One caveat: your test subreddit cannot have more than 50 members.
+One caveat: your test subreddit cannot have more than 50 subscribers.
 Once installed, your playtest app will be visible to other users on the subreddit.

 ## Start a playtest

-To start a playtest:

-1. Run `devvit upload` to upload your app to the Community Apps directory.
+1. Run `devvit upload` to upload your app to the Apps directory.
 2. Open a terminal and enter this command from the root of your project.

 ```bash